tlc033/n8n-installer/README.md

 kept unlike Postgres since it's faster than Supabase so sometimes is the better option.

 ✅ [**SearXNG**](https://searxng.org/) - Open source, free internet metasearch engine which aggregates results from up to 229 search services.
-Users are neither tracked nor profiled, hence the fit with the local AI package.
+Users are neither tracked nor profiled, hence the fit with this AI package.

 ✅ [**Caddy**](https://caddyserver.com/) - Managed HTTPS/TLS for custom domains